MAb540/my_playground/README.md

 # my_playground

-This repo will be a playground to learn and explore new tech stach and concepts.
+This repo will be a playground to learn and explore new tech stack and concepts.

 ## JS understanding the Weird Parts